ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/participant/ev.md

 # Electric Vehicle

-Model of an electric vehicle, that is occasionally connected to the grid via an {ref}`electric vehicle charging system<evcs_model>`.
+Model of an electric vehicle, that is occasionally connected to the grid via an [electric vehicle charging system](evcs_model).

 ## Attributes, Units and Remarks